zsteinkamp/photodirs/README.md

 Photodirs can generate a `docker-compose.yml` that will manage its own NFS connection.
 This is what I use, and it has been completely reliable for me so far.

+## Optional Admin

+One step in the configuration script asks if you want to run the Admin container.
+This allows you to manage album and media file metadata directly in your web browser.
+Otherwise you would need to edit the `album.yml` files and/or set EXIF metadata manually.

+Photodirs Admin container runs on a separate port from the public web server.
+This allows you to only allow access to the Admin port from your local LAN (by not forwarding or proxying the port to your public connection, if you have one).

+This special Admin UI server has access to the special Admin API server, which can mount your originals folder read/write in order to manage the metadata.

+Photodirs is against any sort of application lock-in, so all the metadata that is written is either standards-based (EXIF/XMP) or in a sensible, human-readable and editable form (`album.yml`).
+This gives you portability to future better solutions.

 ## Album Metadata (album.yml)

 Each directory in the tree under the `/albums` mount in Photodirs can optionally have an `album.yml` file.